SEN & Inclusion

 We are committed to high achievement for all children, supporting pupils and families in ensuring the very best of opportunities are available to them.

 At Upton we firmly believe that all children have an entitlement to be educated alongside their peers in their local community.
 As an inclusive community, we are deeply committed to removing the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
 Equality of opportunity is a reality for all our children within school and our dedicated staff team work relentlessly to ensure that all children have the right to a fulfilling learning experience, regardless of their social background, ethnicity, academic ability or health.
 This includes support to all our parents, through informal coffee mornings, workshops, courses and drop-in meetings, as we understand the vital role our families play in the well-being and development of their children and the importance of working together as a team.

-At Upton, our Inclusion team comprises of Mrs Toledano (Assistant Head Teacher, Inclusion Leader & SENCo), Miss Oliphant (Associate Inclusion Leader), Miss Oliphant Class Teacher & Phase Leader, Mr Reed (ASD unit Lead Teacher), Ms O'Shea & Ms Stephens (Lead Teachers for the SLCU), Mr Oldfield (Head Teacher, Designated Person for Child Protection and Looked After Children).
+At Upton, our Inclusion team comprises of Mrs Toledano (Assistant Head Teacher, Inclusion Leader & SENCo and Looked After Children), Miss Hobbs (Associate Inclusion Leader), Miss Oliphant Class Teacher & Phase Leader, Mr Reed (ASD unit Lead Teacher), Ms Stephens (Specialist Teacher), Mr Oldfield (Head Teacher, Designated Safeguarding Leader).

 We also have a dedicated team of SEN Teaching Assistants who support with teaching, welfare and run intervention groups across the school.
 We are also supported by our Speech and Language therapists who support language development for children in receipt of this intervention.